mahnoornav/2AA4-team-24/README.md

 The game runs in the terminal, simulating four players taking turns until one reaches 10 victory points or the max number of roundd is reached causing the game to end.

-# Repo Structure
+## Repo Structure

 2AA4-team-24
   - Assignment_1
-     └── Initial Catan simulation implementation (computer players only)
+      - Initial Catan simulation implementation (computer players only)
   - Assignment_2
-     └── Extended version with human input and game state exporting (human + computer players)
+      - Extended version with human input and game state exporting (human + computer players)
   - README.md
   - sonar-project.properties

-## Components
+## Game Components

 Main
-1. Catan.java - Handles main game loop, turn logic, dice rolls
+- Catan.java - Handles main game loop, turn logic, dice rolls
-2. Board.java - Manages board states including placement of settlements, roads, cities
+- Board.java - Manages board states including placement of settlements, roads, cities
-3. ValidateMove.java - Validates player moves according to game rules
+- ValidateMove.java - Validates player moves according to game rules
-4. Robber.java - Represents the robber component used if 7 is rolled
+- Robber.java - Represents the robber component used if 7 is rolled

 Player System
-5. Player.java - Represents a player and their resources and points
+- Player.java - Represents a player and their resources and points
-6. HumanPlayer.java - Represents a human player that can interact with game through commands
+- HumanPlayer.java - Represents a human player that can interact with game through commands
-7. ComputerPlayer.java - simulater automated player and its actions
+- ComputerPlayer.java - simulater automated player and its actions
-8. Trade - interface defining trading logic between players
+- Trade - interface defining trading logic between players

 Structures
-9. Structure.java - Base class for building elements in catan
+- Structure.java - Base class for building elements in catan
-10. Settlement.java - Represents settlements placed on board owned by players
+- Settlement.java - Represents settlements placed on board owned by players
-11. City.java - Represents cities placed on board owned by players
+- City.java - Represents cities placed on board owned by players
-12. Road.java - Represents a road on the board, that is owned by a player.
+- Road.java - Represents a road on the board, that is owned by a player.

 Game reosurces
-13. Tile.java - Represents a resource tile with its number
+- Tile.java - Represents a resource tile with its number
-14. ResourceType.java - Defines all different resources in catan
+- ResourceType.java - Defines all different resources in catan
-15. Dice.java - simulates rolling two six-sided dices
+- Dice.java - simulates rolling two six-sided dices

 User interaction
-16. CommandParser.java - Parses and interprets commands entered by human player
+- CommandParser.java - Parses and interprets commands entered by human player

 Output
-17. GameExporter.java - Exports current game state into a JSON file for visualizer
+- GameExporter.java - Exports current game state into a JSON file for visualizer
-18. Demonstrator.java - Contains main method to run game simulator
+- Demonstrator.java - Contains main method to run game simulator

 # How to run simulation